How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 • Not making the initial payment: You must make the initial payment with your OIC application unless you’re applying for a doubt as to liability OIC.
 This initial payment is a critical part of the application process.

 By avoiding these common mistakes, you can increase your chances of a successful OIC application and reduce the risk of rejection or delay.
 It’s recommended that you consult with a tax professional or attorney to ensure that your application is complete and accurate.
-This professional guidance can help you navigate the complexities of the OIC process and improve your chances of achieving financial relief from your tax debt.
+Working with a trusted partner for comprehensive tax solutions can help you navigate the complexities of the OIC process and improve your chances of achieving financial relief from your tax debt.

 Maintaining Compliance Post-OIC Acceptance

 Maintaining compliance is crucial after your OIC is accepted.
 Taxpayers must file their tax returns and pay all due taxes on time for five years following the acceptance of the OIC.
-Failure to comply with these terms can lead to the IRS declaring the OIC in default and enforcing the full tax liability.
+If you cannot maintain those terms, an installment agreement or other payment plans may be more appropriate, especially when coordinated with an expert accountant for ongoing business tax needs.
+Failure to comply with these terms can lead to the IRS declaring the OIC in default and pursuing the full tax liability again.

 If you fail to file and pay all taxes on time for five years after the OIC acceptance, the IRS will notify you that your offer is in default.
 To avoid this, it’s essential to stay vigilant and adhere to all tax laws and payment requirements.